 Not necessarily.
 But any hearing loss should be checked out by an audiologist.

 What causes an ear infection (otitis media)?

-An ear infection occurs when there is improper drainage of the fluid that collects behind the ear drum during a cold, allergy or upper respiratory infection and is accompanied with the presence of bacteria or viruses.
+An ear infection occurs when there is improper drainage of the fluid that collects behind the eardrum during a cold, allergy or upper respiratory infection and is accompanied by the presence of bacteria or viruses.

 What causes swimmer’s ear (otitis externa)?

 Otitis externa is a bacterial infection of the outer ear and ear canal causing inflammation which causes an earache.
 It is typically caused by exposure to water.

 Some patients say it sounds like buzzing, clicking, hissing or humming.
 It can be perceived in one or both ears.
 It is usually caused by wax, allergy, ear infections, certain medications, circulatory problems and most commonly, prolonged exposure to loud noises.